-Maintaining a high profile presence at all the major international conclaves devoted to cancer research has allowed the CNIO to attract extremely talented and qualified people to its ranks, explore new sources of financing and discuss joint initiatives with academic and corporate partners.
-To that end, its Office of External Relations has been tasked with making sure the CNIO plays a leading role at these meetings and, in broad terms, continues to be regarded as a major player among cancer research institutions.
+Maintaining a high profile presence at all the major international forums devoted to cancer research has allowed the CNIO to attract extremely talented and qualified people to its ranks, explore new sources of financing and discuss joint initiatives with academic and industry partners.
+To that end, its Department of International Affairs has been tasked with making sure the CNIO plays a leading role in these meetings and, in broad terms, continues to be regarded as a major player among cancer research institutions.

 - To undertake strategic partnerships and participate fully in networked initiatives with other prestigious centers dedicated to cancer research.

 - To identify and map out long term projects with the support and involvement of national and international foundations.